 For help curating your school privacy notice, you can visit the official ICO website.

 What are the key principles?

 1. Lawfulness, fairness and transparency

-All data must be obtained on a lawful basis, leaving individuals fully-informed, and complying with GDPR legislation in full.
-Lawfulness means that any processes that your school has in place relating to the personal data of pupils and staff must meet all GDPR requirements.
-This includes data storing, processing, and collection.
-GDPR legislation contains directions for each step of your data management policy.
+All data must be obtained on a lawful basis, leaving individuals fully informed and complying with UK GDPR legislation in full.
+Lawfulness means that any processes that your school has in place relating to the personal data of pupils and staff must meet all UK GDPR requirements.
+This includes data storing, processing and collection.
+UK GDPR legislation contains directions for each step of your data management policy.

 Fairness relates to your actions.
 Whether you control or process data, your processes must follow procedures described to the data subject.
 This means that the promises outlined in your school privacy statement must be followed as you collect subject data.
 Additionally, all data must be used only for pre-stated purposes and time periods.

 Transparency refers to your privacy notice.
-All staff, pupils, and parents must be informed of the purposes, mean, and time period of data processing.
+All staff, pupils and parents must be informed of the purposes, means and time period of data processing.
 You need to let all individuals affected know precisely what will be done with their data and who can gain access to this information.

 2. Purpose limitation

 When it comes to your privacy notice, it’s paramount that you inform all subjects about the purpose of your school’s data collection.
-GDPR legislation states that this purpose has to be ‘specified, explicit, and legitimate’.
+UK GDPR legislation states that this purpose has to be ‘specified, explicit and legitimate’.
 Therefore, data can be used and collected only for the purposes that have been made accessible to the data subject who has consented.